 What is a motorcycle’s blue book value?

-Motorcycle blue book value is an indication of how much a motorcycle is worth in the private market.
+Your motorcycle blue book value is how much your bike is worth in the private market.

 In other words, if you're looking to sell or buy a motorcycle, a motorcycle's blue book value is how much you should expect to either pay or receive in a transaction.

 The term "blue book value" was popularized by Kelley Blue Book, an automotive research company.
 However, today, motorcycle blue book is a generic phrase, meaning most people who use it are simply referring to a vehicle's value.
-Each company that provides blue book values for motorcycles has their own methodology for doing so.
+Each company that provides blue book values for motorcycles has their own value scoring.

 Why you should know your motorcycle's blue book value

-Knowing a motorcycle's blue book value can be helpful to a lot of motorcycle riders, particularly those negotiating with their insurance provider for a higher claim payout.
-If you feel the settlement your motorcycle insurance company is offering you is low, we recommend negotiating with your provider.
+Knowing a motorcycle's blue book value can be helpful to a lot of motorcycle riders, especially riders negotiating with their insurance provider for a higher claim payout.
+If you feel the settlement your motorcycle insurance company is offering you is low, you can negotiate with your insurer using evidence of your bike's value before the accident.

 One approach that you can take is to compare what your insurance company claims the market value for your motorcycle is to the motorcycle blue book value for your bike.
 If your motorcycle's blue book value is more than what your insurance company is offering you, you'll want to point this out to your insurer.

-For example, you bought your Harley Davidson motorcycle for $25,000, but your insurer maintains it has depreciated to $15,000.
+For example, say you bought your Harley Davidson motorcycle for $25,000, but your insurer maintains it has depreciated to $15,000.
 If it's totaled, you'd be reimbursed for $15,000 (the current market price) minus your deductible.
-If the blue book value was greater, you might be able to get a better settlement.
+If the blue book value was $20,000, you might be able to get a better settlement, which means more money towards a replacement bike.

 There are other ways to negotiate with your insurance company after an accident that don't require you to research your motorcycle's blue book value.
 For instance, you could hire an independent appraiser to calculate a value for your used motorcycle and then present this figure to your insurance company.